 An electric car or EV is a vehicle that is propelled by one or more electric traction motors, using only energy stored in batteries.
 Click here to choose and configure your electric vehicle.

 The CUPRA e-HYBRID plug-in hybrid technology combines the efficiency and ease of use of an electric vehicle with the functionality and performance of an internal combustion vehicle.
 An e-HYBRID car is able to travel in all-electric mode thanks to the battery.
-When fully charged, you can travel between 50 and 60 kilometres using only the power accumulated by the battery.
+When fully charged, our latest e-HYBRID models can reach over 100 kilometres on electric power alone.
 On short trips, the e-HYBRID operates as an all-electric model (BEV) and does not need petrol.
 However, unlike a BEV, it can return to normal hybrid operation once the electric range ends.
 Charging the e-HYBRID reduces fuel use, but is never mandatory.

 Full battery charging can be achieved via the on-board generator through an electrical outlet or a charging point at a charging station.
 The innovative interaction between the electric and combustion engines reduces fuel consumption and exhaust emissions, while providing the driver with exceptional driving pleasure.